syncfusion-content/blazor-docs/blazor/rich-text-editor/tools/audio.md

 documentation: ug
 ---

-# Insert Audio in Blazor RichTextEditor Component
+# Insert Audio in RichTextEditor

 The Rich Text Editor allows inserting audio files from online sources and the local computer where you want to insert the audio in your content.
 For inserting audio into the Rich Text Editor, the following list of options has been provided in the [RichTextEditorAudioSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorAudioSettings.html).